-The school attempts to involve older children in contacts with pupils from other schools as much as possible, thereby helping to ease the settling-in process at Galashiels therefore encouraged, with school pupils usually taking part in hockey, Cross Country, Euro Quiz, rugby and chess events at different times of the vear.
+The school attempts to involve older children in contacts with pupils from other schools as much as possible, thereby helping to ease the settling-in process at Galashiels Academy.
+Inter-school sport is therefore encouraged, with school pupils usually taking part in hockey, netball, rugby and chess events at different times of the year.

-We believe it is vital to broaden and enrich the child's learning experience and with this in mind, we arrange outings whenever suitable opportunities arise.
+The school believes in the importance of broadening and enriching the child's learning experience and with this in mind, arranges outings whenever suitable opportunities arise.